Thursday, March 28, 2024

 After the applicant has signed the contract, they are now officially a trainee.
 No online training – all foreign trainees must move to South Korea (there were a few exceptions made during COVID).
 The trainee stage lasts anywhere between two to four years.
 In rare cases, it might last longer (again this is usually predicated on the age of the trainee.
 For example: Hyoyeon (of SNSD/Girl’s Generations) was eleven when she auditioned and spent six years in the trainee program).
 The trainee lives a strictly regimented lifestyle – often their cellphones are confiscated, and they are not allowed to date.
 They also live in a dorm with other group members.
 They must also watch their weight (they must keep it between 40-50 kg).
 This often means certain group members might starve themselves just to keep their weight within these parameters.
 The trainee spends the next few years learning how to sing, dance, and speak foreign languages, and other skills (if you ever listen to K-pop music, you will often find they incorporate English phrases into their songs.
 T-ara’s extremely catchy song, Roly Poly, includes the phrase “I like-like this.
 I like-like that”).

 After the training period has ended, the group is given a name and then a televised debut showcase.
 The record label (and sometimes the group) will choose a member to be the leader.
 This is usually given to whoever is deemed the most mature of the group or has the most experience.
-This is not a permanent position and will rotate throughout the year (though, the youngest member usually gets overlooked).
+This is not a permanent position and will often rotate (though, the youngest member usually gets overlooked).

 White opens with the Pink Dolls competing against the more popular girl group, Pure, on a television show.
 The audience is ecstatic over Pure – they have won the competition five consecutive weeks.
 It is now the Pink Dolls turn to perform and they are greeted with indifference – the audience doesn’t boo them, nor do they cheer them on.
 They are, in a word, boring!
 The Pink Dolls consists of four members (Ah-rang, Je-ni, Sin-ji, and Eun-joo).
 Ah-rang is the youngest member of the group.
 Je-ni is the lead vocalist.
 Sin-ji is the rapper and dancer of the group and Eun-joo is the team leader.
 It becomes apparent that the Pink Dolls are a dysfunctional group – while Eun-joo is the "team leader," the other members are dismissive of her and view her as an “old maid.”
 It is implied that Eun-joo is in her early twenties, while the other members are in their late teens.
 One of them even suggests that Eun-joo should quit as it would “lower the group’s age average.”
 It is also revealed that, before joining the Pink Dolls, Eun-joo was a backup dance.
 This is also something that the younger members hold against her – she is not even a “has been” in their eyes, but rather a “never was.”
 The movie only vaguely touches on the impact of social media when one of the girls whines about the lack of views on the Pink Doll website.
 It appears that their dreams of being K-pop idols are now kaput.